in

 • Hyancinthoides will self-sow if flowers are left on the plant.

-Hyancinthoides Varieties to Grow
+Hyancinthoides varieties to grow

 • Hyacinthoides hispanica (formerly Endymion hispanicusScilla hispanica, and S. campanulata), Spanish bluebell: produces blue flowers above clumps of glossy green leaves topped by showy racemes; bears 6 to as many as 15 bell-shaped, unscented, lavender-blue .75 inch (1.8cm) flowers in spring; the plant grows 12-16 inches (30-41cm) tall.
 ‘Rosabella’ has lavender-pink flowers.
 ‘Excelsior’ has violet-blue flowers with pale blue stripes and is somewhat larger, reaching 20-24 inches (51-61cm) in height.
 Zones 4 to 9.